gaverhae/blog/blog/content/md/posts/2021-08-01-cwafi-7-register-machine.md

 statically known, and a further compilation pass can swap them in and out of memory as required to fit in the actual number of registers the target machine has.

+Just like we stored our variables on the stack in the [stack machine][part 4], we'll use the "bottom" registers for our variables here.

 ## Compilation monad